amrhssn/DDPM/README.md

 # DDPM

+## Overview
 The denoising diffusion probabilistic model (DDPM) can be viewed as a Markovian hierarchical variational autoencoder, where the forward encoder is a fixed linear Gaussian model, and we are interested in learning the reverse decoder.
-The idea is to progressively add Gaussian noise to the input data in the forward process until it is indistinguishable from the standard Gaussian noise, and learn a denoising model in the backward process to reconstruct the input from the noise.
+The idea is to progressively add Gaussian noise to the input data in the forward process until it is indistinguishable from the standard Gaussian noise and learn a denoising model in the backward process to reconstruct the input from the noise.

 Specifically, given the Markov property, the forward process can be factorized as